Do-it-Yourself Renovation Tips for a Picture-Perfect Home Makeover

 Add a Focal Point to Your Dining Room

 There are a few things you can do to spruce up your dining room.
-If it’s part of the Great Room and adjacent to the kitchen that you’ve just repainted, then you don’t have too much to do regarding color schemes or matching paint hues.
+If it’s part of the Great Room and adjacent to the kitchen you’ve just repainted, you don’t have too much to do regarding color schemes or matching paint hues.

 One option is to choose a focal point in the dining room to draw people’s attention—an attractive light fixture/chandelier can do the trick.
 An accent wall is another quick way to make a statement in this room.
 Add a beautiful wallpaper, bold color paint, or statement mirror piece to one wall of the room to make things pop.